 The dough hook is used for… you guessed it, dough!
-Bread dough, donuts, brioche, for any type of bread, this is will be your go-to attachment.
-My guess would be though, unless you are a bread die-hard, the chances are the dough hook will probably be the least used KitchenAid attachment of the three standard accessories that come with your mixer.
+Bread dough, donuts, brioche, or any type of bread, this will be your go-to attachment.
+My guess would be though unless you are a bread die-hard, the chances are the dough hook will probably be the least used KitchenAid attachment of the three standard accessories that come with your mixer.

 A word of warning: If you don’t have a powerful KitchenAid with a large motor, be careful not to damage your stand mixer motor by excessively kneading large quantities of stiff dough.
 Smaller motors may start to overheat and the thick dough will take its toll on your mixer’s gear system.

 When it comes to KitchenAid dough hooks, there are currently two different designs, the C-shape hook and the PowerKnead hook.